In this video, we answer some common questions about copyright:What is fair use?

 It's your responsibility to verify that a work is in the public domain before you upload it to YouTube.
 There's no official list of works in the public domain.
-However, there are some useful resources online that might help you.
-Columbia University Libraries and the Copyright Information Center at Cornell University both offer helpful guides to works that may fall in the public domain.
-None of these entities, including YouTube, can guarantee that all the works linked to are free from copyright protection.
+However, there are useful resources online that might help you.
+For example, the Cornell University offers a guide to works that may fall in the public domain.
+Keep in mind that none of these entities, including YouTube, can guarantee that all the works linked to are free from copyright protection.

 You need a copyright owner’s permission to create works based on their original content.
 Derivative works may include fanfiction, sequels, translations, spin-offs, adaptations, and so on.
 Try to get legal advice from an expert before uploading videos that are based on the characters, storylines, and other elements of copyright-protected material.